DIY glass chip or crack repair

 It's also important that you practice extreme caution: wear gloves and use a thick cleaning cloth to avoid cutting yourself on the sharp edges.
 Make sure to let the glass fully dry after cleaning before moving on to step four.

-Paying close attention to the instructions provided with the windshield or window glass crack repair kit, apply the appropriate amount of vinyl or resin to the broken piece of glass.
+Paying close attention to the instructions provided with window glass crack repair kit, apply the appropriate amount of vinyl or resin to the broken piece of glass.
 The instructions should also show you how to apply the bridge to the cracked glass.

 The bridges that come in your repair kit will look like suction cups with screws coming through the center, and will have metal bars attached to the top of each one.
 You'll want to apply a fair amount of pressure to the crack according to the filler being used.

 5. Clean up

 Following the repair, you will notice some excess vinyl or resin on the glass.
 Use a razon blade to remove any remaing vinyl or resin.

 You will have to wait a certain period of time after the repair has been completed before you can remove the excess material.
 However, this varies depending on the type of kit you purchased, so make sure to consult the instructions regarding the appropriate time frame.